Martmists-GH/furasm/README.md

 **MEW Meta-Register**
 - When setting the value of this register, it outputs the ASCII representation of that value to the terminal.
-- When using this register as an argument, it requests an ASCII character from the terminal.
+- When using this register as an argument, it requests a number from the terminal.

+**DMW (Direct MEW) Meta-Register**
+- When setting the value of this register, it outputs the value.